Writing substantial comments is the best way to boost your visibility on LinkedIn.

 Linking out to external sources may be useful if you’ve already answered a question at length and don’t have the space or time to cover it all again in a comment.

-Tag the person you’re responding to
+Tag the person you’re responding to.

 Tagging the person you’re responding to should send them a notification, meaning that they’re more likely to remain engaged in conversation.

-On busy posts, people might have turned off notifications about activity on the post.
+You usually don’t need to tag the author of the post when commenting.
+However, on busy posts, people might have turned off notifications about activity on the post.
 Tagging them cuts through that.
 But use it responsibly!

-Don’t tag people unnecessarily
+Don’t tag people unnecessarily.

 Tag the people you’re already talking with but be mindful about dragging new people into the conversation.
 Tag them only if the topic is highly relevant to them.